-Change in Hours of 10% or More
+Change in Hours of 10% or More or Change in Location (of 40KM or more)

-- (c) Where an Employee is provided notice of a change of hours in accordance with Article 17.02(b)ii., they may elect to: - i. accept the change in hours of 10% or more from those specified at the time of their most recent appointment and commence the new hours at the end of their notice period in accordance with Article 17.04, or such sooner date as may be agreed between the Employee and their Supervisor, and in either case none of Articles 17.05, or 17.06 shall apply; or - ii. accept layoff from all Bargaining Unit positions and participate in the processes set out in Article 17; or - iii. in the case where they hold more than one position in the Bargaining Unit and the change in hours does not affect all positions, decline the overall change in hours, but choose to maintain the unaffected position(s).
+- (c) Where an Employee is provided notice of a change of hours in accordance with Article 17.02(b)ii., or a change in location of more than 40KMs in accordance with 15.14, they may elect to: - i. accept the change in hours of 10% or more or change of location from those specified at the time of their most recent appointment and commence the new hours or location at the end of their notice period in accordance with Article 17.04, or 3 months, whichever is greater, or such sooner date as may be agreed between the

+- Employee and their Supervisor, and in either case none of Articles 17.05, or 17.06 shall apply; or - ii. accept layoff from all Bargaining Unit positions and participate in the processes set out in Article 17; or - iii. in the case where they hold more than one position in the Bargaining Unit and the change in hours or location does not affect all positions, decline the overall change in hours or the change in location, but choose to maintain the unaffected position(s).